 Bold Maneuvers (Basic): Attacks with a chance to gain Turn Meter for all allies.

 Rebel Assault (Special): Attacks with a chance to Stun.
 Also gain Turn Meter on a Critical Hit.

 Hope of the Alliance (Unique): Scout gains Turn Meter whenever an Empire foe perishes.

 The first of two generic Rebel troops from Hoth (we'll get to the other in a second) disappoints.
-His basic attack isn't awful; gaining Turn Meter for your entire team helps, even considering the low activation chance.
+His basic attack isn't awful; gaining Turn Meter for your entire team helps, despite the low activation chance.
 Rebel Assault can Stun, and gains Scout Turn Meter if it lands a Critical.
-Not the worst attack.
-Unfortunately, Hope of the Alliance barely adds anything to Scout.
+Unfortunately, Hope of the Alliance barely adds anything.
 It only activates when an enemy perishes, and until it's completely maxed out, it only applies with Empire foes, rendering it useless against most teams.

 Hoth Rebel Scout's best trait, his ability to gain Turn Meter, just pales next to other units who can do that and more.
-Try Captain Phasma if you're searching for someone to hasten your entire team (she can also debuff foes with Speed and Defense Down).
+Try Captain Phasma if you're searching for someone to hasten your entire team as she can also debuff foes with Speed and Defense Down.